patrickzib/motiflets/README.md

 - `motiflets`: Code implementing k-Motiflet
 - `datasets`: Use cases in the paper

-# Motiflets
+# k-Motiflets

+Here we illustrate how to use k-Motiflets.

-This TS is an ECG from the Long Term Atrial Fibrillation (LTAF) database, which is often used for demonstrations in motif discovery (MD).
+The following TS is an ECG from the Long Term Atrial Fibrillation (LTAF) database, which is often used for demonstrations in motif discovery (MD).
 The problem is particularly difficult for MD as actually two motifs exists: The first half of the TS contains a rectangular calibration signal with 6 occurrences, and the second half shows ECG heartbeats with 16 to 17 occurrences.

 ![The ECG heartbeat dataset](images/ts_ecg.png)

+The major challenges in motif discovery are to learn the length of interesting motifs and to find the largest set of the same motif, i.e. all repetitions.

 # Learning the motif length `l`